The Impact Of Gender Roles On Mental Health

 Content warning: Please be advised, the below article might mention trauma-related topics that include suicide which could be triggering to the reader.
 If you or someone you love is having suicidal thoughts, contact the 988 Suicide & Crisis Lifeline at 988.
 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 We internalize cues about what’s expected of us from an early age.
-The construct of gender often informs these cues—women may be expected to be nurturing and embrace caretaking roles, while men may feel pressure to show strength and resilience.
-However, in some cases, these expectations associated with gender roles may profoundly impact mental health.
+The construct of gender roles and stereotypes often inform these cues—women may be expected to be nurturing and embrace caretaking roles, while men may feel pressure to show strength and resilience.
+However, in some cases, these expectations associated with gender roles may have a significant impact on mental health.

 Getty/Xavier Lorenzo